Gordon Ramsay: Rangers revisited

-In series 4, episode 12 of The F Word (originally aired on 29 July 2008), Ramsay visited Ibrox, the home ground of his favourite childhood team, Rangers, and exclaimed, "Home sweet home!"
-He explained, "My dream came true when I was spotted in the mid-80s and I joined the youth team here in Ibrox."
-He related that one of his fondest memories is playing alongside former Rangers and Scotland striker, Ally McCoist, who said about Ramsay, "I remember him well and the one thing that never ever will change is that he's a competitive so-and-so and wants to do and be the best that he can."
+In series 4, episode 12, of The F Word (originally aired on 29 July 2008), Ramsay visited Ibrox, the home ground of his favourite childhood team, Rangers, and exclaimed, "Home sweet home!"
+He explained, "My dream came true when I was spotted in the mid-[19]80s and I joined the youth team here in Ibrox."
+He related that one of his fondest memories is playing alongside former Rangers and Scotland striker Ally McCoist, who said about Ramsay: "I remember him well and the one thing that never ever will change is that he's a competitive so-and-so and wants to do and be the best that he can."
 Ramsay recalled that "the pain of being released on the back of an injury" was only assuaged many years later "after receiving [his] third Michelin Star", and concluded, "Without the upset at Ibrox, I would not be the chef I am today."

 Other interests

 Ramsay is a football fan and supports Rangers and Chelsea.
 As a baseball fan, he follows the Los Angeles Dodgers and Los Angeles Angels.
 However, he feels that the game of baseball is often too long, joking that this leads to fans spending most of the time eating or sleeping which could lead to them being unhealthy.
+Ramsay is also a fan of Formula One, having grown up close to Silverstone Circuit and idolizing world champions Ayrton Senna and Nigel Mansell.

+Health

+In August 2025 Ramsay announced that he had undergone treatment for basal-cell carcinoma, which had developed below his ear.